 A place where time seems to move at a slower pace.
 Heath Farm has naturally luxurious, superior crafted cottages nestled in among 70 acres of the most stunning North Oxfordshire Cotswold Countryside.
 Enjoy the fresh air, space and freedom we have to offer.

 David and Nena have created an oasis where the attention to detail and quality of the materials make for a sumptuous and relaxing stay.
 You‘ll be hard pushed to find somewhere else quite like this.

 These very individual Gold Rated stone cottages offer guests the ultimate in comfort, quality and cleanliness and a chance to enjoy the high standards of craftsmanship which is the hallmark of this idyllic retreat.

 You’ll be warmly welcomed to the farm by the Barbours.
 The family live on site and will be happy to get you settled in and are available throughout your stay should you need any information or help.
 Unlimited firewood, fresh flowers*, cake and crisp clean spring water all from the farm are all supplied upon your arrival.
 We also provide picnic hampers in each cottage so that you can enjoy eating out in the grounds.

-David and Nena Barbour with their family have spent over forty years making Heath Farm what it is today.
+David and Nena Barbour with their family have spent over fifty years making Heath Farm what it is today.
 The cottages have been lovingly restored to maintain all the rustic charm of old farm barn buildings whilst providing first class natural luxury and superior craftsmanship.

 We want you to enjoy all the wonderful aspects of the farm so please take a look around our website where you’ll find a wealth of information to make your stay truly memorable.
 We look forward to welcoming you to share what they have created.